Local elections 2023: Key results

 The Conservatives have lost a number of councils to Labour and the Lib Dems.

-Counting is continuing in the 230 local authorities in England that held elections on Thursday.
+Counting is almost complete in the 230 local authorities in England that held elections on Thursday.

 Here are some of the key results so far:

-Labour needed to win big to take control of the council but they managed it, gaining 10 seats while the Tories lost 11.
+Labour needed to win big to take control of the council but the party managed it, gaining 10 seats while the Tories lost 11.

 His party has now taken control of Dacorum from the Conservatives, after gaining nine seats while the Tories lost 13.